WICG/webmonetization/docs/remove-ads.md

 As soon as the page loads, any visitor who does not have Web Monetization (`!document.monetization`) sees the ad immediately.
 If the visitor _does_ have Web Monetization, the three-second timer starts.
 We check whether the
-`monetizationstart` event has fired when the timer is up.
+`monetization` event has fired when the timer is up.
 If Web Monetization hasn't initialized, the visitor is shown the ad.

 ```js
 window.addEventListener('load', () => {